Johneriksson88/quiz-app/README.md

 - High scores with user names
 - At the end, show the user which questions they got wrong and what the correct answer was
 - More questions
+- A fixed number of questions for every run

 ## Testing